The Space Children

 The Space Children is a 1958 independently made American science-fiction film, produced by William Alland, directed by Jack Arnold, and starring Michel Ray, Jackie Coogan, Russell Johnson, Johnny Crawford, Johnny Washbrook and Richard Shannon.
 The film's special effects were handled by John P. Fulton, and the makeup was by Wally Westmore.
-The film was released in June 1958 as a double feature with The Colossus of New York.
+The film was released on June 26, 1958 by Paramount as a double feature with The Colossus of New York (1958).

 The character Eadie Johnson is portrayed by actor Sandy Descher, who had previous science-fiction film experience when she played the catatonic child in Warner Bros.
 Them!
 (1954).

 The movie was featured on an episode of the comedy show Mystery Science Theater 3000 in 1998 and is one of only 11 episodes to not have a commercial release due to copyright issues.

 Plot

 A seaside trailer park houses personnel working with the military to complete the Thunderer, a rocket that will place an atomic device in permanent Earth orbit.
 The Thunderer will allow the United States to rapidly strike at any enemy nation.

 Seven children who live there meet on the beach and become friends.
 While playing together, they observe a beam of light shining down onto the beach.
 A small, glowing object floats down amid the beam and disappears among the rocks.
 One of the kids, Bud Brewster, seems to start listening to a voice only he can hear.

 That evening, after a community cookout, the kids head back to the beach and encounter a small alien life form, resting.
 The alien telepathically assigns them a secret mission, and Bud will be their leader.

 He and his brother Ken return to their trailer and tell their parents about the alien.
 Their father Dave becomes angry, believing they are lying to excuse the fact that they stayed out late and worried their parents.
 However, when Dave grabs Bud, his arm is paralyzed.
 The kids are under the alien's protection.
 Confused, Dave accompanies six of the kids back to the alien's hideout.
 The seventh, Tim, is accosted by his drunken stepfather Joe.
 Tim breaks away and runs after the group, but Joe chases him, shouting violent threats.

 Joe catches up with Tim, throws him to the ground, picks up a piece of driftwood and raises it to strike him.
 In its hiding place, the alien blazes with light, and Joe is thrown backwards.
 Terrified, Joe flees.

 Tim joins the other children and Dave as they arrive at the alien's lair.
 After silently conveying its instructions to Bud, the alien is carried back to the trailer by Dave.
 There, Bud says the alien must be kept safe until the following evening but does not explain why.
 His mother Anne is frightened for the family's safety.

 When Tim returns to the trailers, he finds Joe's body as an ambulance arrives.
 The alien killed Joe because he threatened Tim's life.